nicolenlama/Happily/README.md

 url for jupyter notebook : https://raw.githubusercontent.com/nicolenlama/Happily/master/Positive_App.ipynb

-### This user had two bad days in January and February but the user has been positive since!
+### This user had a bad day in March but has been positive since!
 ![alt text](https://github.com/nicolenlama/Happily/blob/master/Images/MoodVsTime.png "Mood over Time")

 ### This user consistently speaks about his love life negatively.
 I wonder what the user can do to improve it?